celery/celery/docs/userguide/optimizing.rst

     $ celery -A proj worker -l info -Ofair

-With this option enabled the worker will only write to workers that are available for work, disabling the prefetch behavior.
+With this option enabled the worker will only write to processes that are available for work, disabling the prefetch behavior.